GStreamer/gstreamer/markdown/additional/design/states.md

 ## State variables

-An element has 4 state variables that are protected with the object LOCK:
+An element has 5 state variables that are protected with the object LOCK:

   - `STATE`
   - `STATE_NEXT`
   - `STATE_PENDING`
+  - `STATE_TARGET`
   - `STATE_RETURN`

+`STATE` always reflects the current state of the element.

+`STATE_NEXT` reflects the next state the element will go to.

+`STATE_PENDING` always reflects the final state that the element is going to.
+This is different than `STATE_NEXT` when the final state involves going through multiple state changes, like from `PLAYING -> NULL`.

+`STATE_TARGET` is the final state that the element should go to as set by the application. `STATE_PENDING` can diverge from `STATE_TARGET` during `ASYNC` state changes when the element does state transitions.

-The `STATE` always reflects the current state of the element.
-The `STATE_NEXT` reflects the next state the element will go to.
-The `STATE_PENDING` always reflects the required state of the element.
-The `STATE_RETURN` reflects the last return value of a state change.
+`STATE_RETURN` reflects the last return value of a state change.

-The `STATE_NEXT` and `STATE_PENDING` can be `VOID_PENDING` if the element is in the right state.
+`STATE_NEXT` and `STATE_PENDING` can be `VOID_PENDING` if the element is already in the right state.

 An element has a special lock to protect against concurrent invocations of `set_state()`, called the `STATE_LOCK`.